Michigan Labor Laws Guide

 Michigan has no laws concerning private employers’ drug and alcohol testing practices.

-However, classified employees are subject to three different authorized types of testing:
+However, classified employees are subject to 3 different authorized types of drug and alcohol testing, including:

 The Employee Fair Scheduling Act